Kethull/ProcessingOpenCV/README.md

 # ProcessingOpenCV
 Simple project in Processing to test OpenCV using a webcam to control variables.
-Based off of an example provided by Stray Basilisk here: https://www.youtube.com/watch?v=pM1sUYfk2Vw
+Initial code was based off a flocking simulation example by Stray Basilisk, found here: https://www.youtube.com/watch?v=pM1sUYfk2Vw